Proton Mail vs Gmail: Which Is Best in 2025?

 Gmail, owned by the big tech giant Alphabet, has been around for years and is the free email provider of choice to billions of people around the world.
 It first came on the market in 2004, and at the time the 1 GB storage space Google offered with Gmail as well as conversation threads was super modern and advanced compared to other popular providers like Yahoo or Hotmail (now Outlook).

 You can get a free Gmail account for personal use which offers generous storage space, good organizational features and a powerful search function.
-Particularly if Proton Mail’s free version is too limited for your taste, this legacy email provider makes a good Proton Mail alternative.
+Particularly if Proton Mail’s free version is too limited for you, this legacy email provider makes a good Proton Mail alternative.
 For professional email use, you can pay for a Google Workspace subscription, where you not only have your Gmail account but also access to all Google Workspace tools, too.
 For many people the free Gmail account works well, but if you need access to Google Workspace and all its tools then you’d need to pay a subscription fee.

 Google has a wide range of other applications like Google Drive, Google Calendar and Google Hangouts which all integrate and work effortlessly with Gmail.
 Google offers so many features and apps, it’s no surprise it’s a super useful and popular provider for enterprises and individuals.